rancher/terraform-controller/README.md

 **NOTE:** We are actively experimenting with this in the open.
 Consider this ALPHA software and subject to change.

-Terraform-operator - Safely run Git controlled Terraform modules in Kubernetes.
+Terraform-operator - This is a low level tool to run Git controlled Terraform modules in Kubernetes.
 The operator manages the TF state file using Kubernetes as a remote statefile backend!
-(PR is upstream)
+[Backend upstream PR](https://github.com/hashicorp/terraform/pull/19525) You can have changes auto-applied or wait for an explicit "OK" before running.

 There are two parts to the stack, the operator and the executor.